Fused LASSO as Non-Crossing Quantile Regression: Monte Carlo

 Note that for $y_4$, variable selection and fused shrinkage will both be necessary.
-The models considered will only allow for fused shrinkage, and as such this DGP is only included to judge the performance of the estimators in `not ideal' situations.
+The models considered will only allow for fused shrinkage, and as such this DGP is only included to judge the performance of the estimators in unideal situations.

 To test the performance of the different estimators three sample sizes are considered for each DGP: $T\in\{50,100,200\}$.
 Sample sizes 100 and 200 were also considered in \citet{bondell2010noncrossing}, but 50 was not.
 We include this small sample setting because in macroeconometric applications it is not uncommon to apply quantile regression for such small samples.\footnote{See \citet{szendrei2023revisiting} for an application with around 50 observations, \citet{figueres2020vulnerable} for an application with around 100 observations, and \citet{adrian2019vulnerable} for an application with around 200 observations.} Applying quantile regression to analyse GDP distribution for European economies has been particularly daunting on account of data availability, so we feel that these Monte Carlo results are particularly useful for policy makers.